Anuken/Mindustry-Suggestions/README.md

 - Built-in cloud sync
 - Additional configuration of blocks, such as I/O side configuration, which has been suggested a million times
 - Removing metaglass from the water extractor recipe
+- Satirical issues (that you don't immediately close)